 While a few attractions still might be closed due to the lack of visitors or the possibility to ensure social distancing, the majority of all tours and activities in Punta Cana is open and running.
 Check out this article about the best excursions in Punta Cana during Covid-19 to find out more.

 A further Covid-19 measure in Punta Cana is the mandatory use of face coverings in all public spaces, including public transport.
 This regulation is valid until further notice

 Besides this, some tourist attractions are still closed, especially those where it is difficult to implement hygiene protocols or social distancing.
+Usually, this only applies to indoor attractions in the Dominican Republic such as museums or distilleries.
 While this might change daily, it’s best to inquire directly with any attraction you are interested in visiting when traveling to the Dominican Republic.
 Most excursions from Punta Cana are not affected by these temporary closures, but a face covering is still mandatory.

-Governmental program in the Dominican Republic in the response of Covid-19
+Governmental program in the Dominican Republic in response to Covid-19

 As tourism is an important industry in the Dominican Republic, the government has declared its recovery after the worldwide Coronavirus lockdown as one of the main targets when restarting the economy.
 To achieve this, the new ruling party – just governing since July 2020 – has implemented a plan which includes several measures to help both, travelers and suppliers.

 Further entry restrictions are not in effect, all countries can enter the Dominican Republic, however, visa regulations might apply.